Temporal Workflow Engineering

 Common failure patterns we fix

-- search attributes not designed upfront, making production debugging and operational queries impossible
+| Search attributes not designed upfront | Make production debugging and operational queries possible |

 What you leave with

-- Temporal workflows deployed with proper versioning, retry policies, and activity patterns
+| Temporal workflows with versioning, retry policies, and activity patterns | The system has an explicit recovery model |

-- Operational runbooks for deployment, debugging, and failure recovery
+| Operational runbooks | Deployment, debugging, and failure recovery become repeatable |

-- Architecture documentation for extending workflows without violating determinism constraints
+| Architecture documentation | Teams can extend workflows without violating determinism constraints |

 Best Fit